kalerorlova/Memory-Manager/README.md

-A custom memory manager class that emulates the functionality of the new keyword.
+A custom memory manager class that emulates the functionality of the <b>new</b> keyword.

 The user can allocate and deallocate memory, as well as view the current state of the available memory space and identify occupied blocks and holes.